ExplicITConsulting/set-outlooksignatures.com/search.en.md

                 rawResults.forEach(fieldResult => {
                     if (fieldResult && fieldResult.result) {
                         fieldResult.result.forEach(r => {
-                            // The 'doc' property now contains the highlighted content const doc = r.doc;
+                            // The 'doc' property now contains the enriched and highlighted document const doc = r.doc;
                             if (doc) {
                                 // Add a higher score for results from the current language